 Steven M. Crimando, MA, BCETS, CHPP, CTM, is an internationally known consultant and educator specialized in the application of the behavioral sciences in homeland and private security, violence prevention, crisis management, and disaster response.
-He is the Principal of Behavioral Science Applications, an innovative operational risk management consulting firm based in the New York Metro Area serving a global client base.
+He is the founder and principal of Behavioral Science Applications, an innovative operational risk management consulting firm based in the New York Metro Area serving a global client base.

 Steve is also a Certified Police Instructor, frequently called upon by law enforcement agencies, the media, and the courts to provide insight on workplace, school, and community violence prevention and response, including acts of extreme violence such as active shooter incidents.